caravanserei/EggDuino/README.md

 The EggBot inventors of EVIL-MAD-SCIENTISTS for giving the idea and the basic tool-chain: http://wiki.evilmadscientist.com/Installing_software

-The mechanics concept of a print-at-home-bot by GLASSWALKER: http://www.thingiverse.com/thing:20398 Not to forget the verey useful improvements suggested by NGLASSON: http://www.thingiverse.com/thing:263668
+The mechanics concept of a print-at-home-bot by GLASSWALKER: http://www.thingiverse.com/thing:20398

+Not to forget the very useful improvements suggested by NGLASSON: http://www.thingiverse.com/thing:263668

 The software concept of EggDuino-on-Arduino by COCKTAILYOGI: https://github.com/cocktailyogi/EggDuino and http://www.thingiverse.com/thing:302148